 At George Washington Primary School we ensure that children with SEND are offered additional transition opportunities in the summer term.
-All children on the SEND register have a one-page profile and as part of the transition process these are passed on to the new class teacher.
-The current class teacher will also send a personalised learning plan with new targets on in preparation for September as well as any further information that needs to be shared about the child.
+All children on the SEND register have a one-page profile and support plan overview and as part of the transition process these are passed on to the new class teacher.
+For children at range 3, the current class teacher will also send a personalised learning plan with new targets on in preparation for September as well as any further information that needs to be shared about the child such as pictures of their new classroom or photos of their new teacher.
 Passports for children with autism are updated as and when needed and they are sent home in July so that parents can update them.
 Meetings between the current class teacher and new class teacher take place in the summer term and any extra provision that is used in class such as wobble cushions, ear defenders, visuals etc. are sent up so that they can be ready for the child starting in their new class in September.